Comparisons

 The failure mode is rarely a single broken cell.
 It is a slow erosion of confidence in the data, until nobody can answer 'is this current?' without checking with the planner.

-How Smootables is different
+How is Smootables different from spreadsheet planning?

 DimensionManual Excel / SheetsSmootables